Step-Aware Residual-Guided Diffusion for EEG Spatial Super-Resolution: Experiments

 \paragraph{Training \& Environment Settings.} For each dataset, we split the data into train/test with an $80\%/20\%$ ratio and reserve $10\%$ of the training portion as a validation set.
 Stage I is trained only on the HD signals from the training split.
 Stage II is trained on paired LD/HD samples constructed from the same training split by masking HD channels according to the target SR scale; the validation set is used for early stopping and hyperparameter selection.
 The held-out test split is used once for final reporting, with no fine-tuning.

-\paragraph{Baselines.} We compare SRGDiff with strong EEG SR and time-series imputation baselines: \textbf{ESTformer} \cite{li2025estformer} and \textbf{STAD} \cite{wang2025generative} (transformer-/diffusion-based EEG SR), \textbf{DDPMEEG} \cite{vetter2024generating} (diffusion for ECoG SR), \textbf{SaSDim} \cite{ijcai2024p283} and \textbf{SADI} \cite{AAAI2025sadi} (advanced missing data imputation), and the two-stage residual method \textbf{RDPI} \cite{liu2025rdpi}.
+\paragraph{Baselines.} We compare SRGDiff with strong EEG SR and time-series imputation baselines: \textbf{ESTformer} {\citep{li2025estformer}} and \textbf{STAD} {\citep{wang2025generative}} (transformer-/diffusion-based EEG SR), \textbf{DDPMEEG} {\citep{vetter2024generating}} (diffusion for ECoG SR), \textbf{SaSDim} {\citep{ijcai2024p283}} and \textbf{SADI} {\citep{AAAI2025sadi}} (advanced missing data imputation), and the two-stage residual method \textbf{RDPI} {\citep{liu2025rdpi}}.
 We use authors’ official implementations when available and otherwise provide carefully verified reimplementations, applying their recommended hyperparameters and unifying training epochs and sampling steps across methods.

-\paragraph{Evaluation Protocol. }
+\subsection{Evaluation Protocol.}

-We assess SR quality at three complementary levels to balance faithfulness to the ground truth, preservation of neurophysiological structure, and practical utility. \textbf{Signal level} (does the waveform match?): we follow \textbf{ESTformer} and report NMSE, PCC, SNR, plus topology maps for qualitative inspection (formal definitions in the Appendix). \textbf{Feature level} (does the representation distribution match?): we adopt \textbf{EEG-FID} following \cite{lai2025diffusets}, using a frozen EEGNet trained per dataset on its training split; the embedding dimension is 256 for SEED/SEED-IV and 512 for Localize-MI. \textbf{Downstream level} (is it useful?): we evaluate SEED/SEED-IV subject-dependent emotion recognition without cross-validation and binary epileptic classification on Localize-MI, both reporting accuracy.
+We assess SR quality at three complementary levels to balance faithfulness to the ground truth, preservation of neurophysiological structure, and practical utility.

+\paragraph{Signal level} (does the waveform match?): We follow \textbf{ESTformer} and report {normalized mean squared error (NMSE), Pearson correlation coefficient (PCC), and reconstruction signal-to-noise ratio (SNR) with respect to the HD reference}, plus topology maps for qualitative inspection (formal definitions in the Appendix).

+\paragraph{Feature level} (does the representation distribution match?): We adopt \textbf{EEG-FID} following \cite{lai2025diffusets}, using a frozen EEGNet trained per dataset on its training split; the embedding dimension is 256 for SEED/SEED-IV and 512 for Localize-MI. {In addition, we report a \textbf{frequency-domain MAE}: we first compute channel-wise STFTs of the reconstructed and reference HD EEG, form their power spectra, and then compute the normalized mean squared error between these spectra averaged over channels and frequency bins, so as to capture spectral distortions that are not reflected by time-domain NMSE alone.}

+\paragraph{Downstream level} (is it useful?): We evaluate SEED/SEED-IV subject-dependent emotion recognition without cross-validation and binary epileptic classification on Localize-MI, both reporting accuracy.
 All results are summarized as mean$\pm$std over subjects; implementation details and metric formulas are provided in the Appendix.